WREY: 630 AM becomes WDGY, goes dark, returns

-In August 1991, 630 AM picked up the WDGY call letters after 1130 AM abandoned them to become KFAN.
+On August 24, 1991, 630 AM picked up the WDGY call letters after 1130 AM abandoned them to become KFAN a few weeks prior.
 The new WDGY adopted a classic country music format, similar to what had been aired on 1130 kHz throughout the 1980s.
 Ratings for the country format did not meet expectations, and in September 1992, the station temporarily returned to a simulcast with KDWB.
 (The legal ID at the top of the hour identified both KDWB and WDGY, and Arbitron listed them as KDWB/WDGY.)

 WDGY switched to an adult standards format in March 1993, which gave it a respectable boost in ratings.
 As Midcontinent Media, then owner of KDWB, was looking to sell WDGY, the owner of WMIN, Borgen Broadcasting, agreed to lease the station through a local marketing agreement (LMA).
 This did not last long, as Midcontinent decided to sell the property in Woodbury that was home to the station's six-tower array.
 Hence, on April 18, 1994, with no transmission facility available and demand for AM radio low, 630 kHz went dark.
-The site then became the State Farm Insurance Companies’ regional headquarters.
+The site then became the State Farm Insurance Companies' regional headquarters.

-Borgen bought the silent WDGY in October 1996 and returned the station to the air in January 1997 as a Hudson, Wisconsin-based entity with the same call letters, airing a talk radio format that featured hosts like Don Imus, G. Gordon Liddy and Don and Mike, with oldies music from 6 PM to 6 AM.
+Borgen bought the silent WDGY in October 1996, and returned the station to the air in January 1997 as a Hudson, Wisconsin-based entity with the same call letters, airing a talk radio format that featured hosts like Don Imus, G. Gordon Liddy and Don and Mike, with oldies music from 6 pm to 6 am.
 In February 1998, syndicated sports talk replaced oldies during those hours.

 Radio Rey

-A group of local Hispanic broadcasters had leased weekend time on WMIN for several years as "Radio Rey."
+A group of local Hispanic broadcasters had leased weekend time on WMIN for several years as "Radio Rey".
 On January 1, 1998, WMIN went full-time Radio Rey, broadcasting from studios in a grocery store on the west side of St. Paul.
 Radio Rey flipped back and forth between WMIN and WDGY for several years before finally settling on WDGY in July 2001.
-For most of 2005, WMIN ran a complementary Regional Mexican format, "La Nueva Ley," also programmed by the Radio Rey group.
+For most of 2005, WMIN ran a complementary Regional Mexican format, "La Nueva Ley", also programmed by the Radio Rey group.

 WDGY eventually secured a transmitter site closer to the heart of the metro area, which allowed it to boost its power and change its city of license back to St. Paul by the end of 2005.

-In 2018, the station rebranded slightly to "El Rey 94.9."
+In 2018, the station rebranded slightly to "El Rey 94.9".